maydewd/artisan/ProjectPlan.md

 ## Front-end

+We plan on supporting the following screens:

+* Login
+* Signup
+* Discover
+* Discover settings
+* Art piece information
+* My StorkFront
+* My StorkFront settings
+* My Bundle
+* Create a post

+We will spend the first two weeks (Sprint 1) planning out these screens; particularly finding the common threads between them and designing robust component classes that can be extended to easily add new screens.

 ## Client side

 We expect relatively few resources from the client.
 Our app will be light on text and necessary images.
 We have already received a first version of the logo.
 In the future we will need: